probmods/chapters/inference-about-inference.md

 Here the probability `literal-prob` controls the expected depth of recursion.
 Another ways to bound the depth of recursion is with an explicit depth argument (which is decremented on each recursion).

+We have used a standard, truth-functional, formulation for the meaning of a sentence: each sentence specifies a (deterministic) predicate on world states.
+Thus the literal meaning of a sentence specifies the worlds in which the sentence is satisfied.
+That is the literal meaning of a sentence is the sort of thing one can condition on, transforming a prior over worlds into a posterior.
+Here's another way of motivating this view: meanings are belief update operations, and since the right way to update beliefs coded as distributions is conditioning, meanings are conditioning statements.
+Of course, the deterministic predicates can be immediately (without changing any other code) relaxed to probabilistic truth functions, that assign a probability to each world.
+This might be useful if we want to allow exceptions.

 ### Example: Scalar Implicature

 Let us imagine a situation in which there are three plants which may or may not have sprouted.
 We imagine that there are three sentences that the speaker could say, "All of the plants have sprouted", "Some of the plants have sprouted", or "None of the plants have sprouted".
 For simplicity we represent the worlds by the number of sprouted plants (0, 1, 2, or 3) and take a uniform prior over worlds.
-Using the above representation for communicating with words:
+Using the above representation for communicating with words (with an explicit depth argument):

 ~~~~
 (define (state-prior) (uniform-draw '(0 1 2 3)))